linkwarden/linkwarden/README.md

 - 📂 Organize links by collection, name, description and multiple tags.
 - 👥 Collaborate on gathering links in a collection.
 - 🔐 Customize the permissions of each member.
-- 🌐 Share your collected links with the world.
+- 🌐 Share your collected links and preserved formats with the world.
 - 📌 Pin your favorite links to dashboard.
 - 🔍 Full text search, filter and sort for easy retrieval.
 - 📱 Responsive design and supports most modern browsers.